German Shorthaired Pointer

 Temperament

 While the GSP excels in many sports and venues as a versatile breed and is undoubtedly a striking dog to look at, the greatest trait about them is very likely their temperament.
-They are very much "family dogs" through and through; their loyalty and affectionate disposition let them create a strong bond with their owners.
+They are very much active "family dogs" through and through; their loyalty and affectionate disposition make them velcro dogs.
 They absolutely Must be apart of the family and your daily life and activities.
-They crave human interaction and will incorporate themselves fully into your family, bonding with their owner(s) and will want to be with you always, going to far as to follow you from room to room.
+They crave human interaction and will incorporate themselves fully into your family, bonding with their owner(s) and will want to be with you, going as far as to follow you from room to room.
 If you're on the computer, they'll curl up under the desk by your feet.
-If you're in the kitchen, they'll sit next to you and watch (or more likely beg) for snacks.
+If you're in the kitchen, they'll sit next to you and wait for snacks.
 At night they'll be right there -and with permission- sleep in your bed, curled up next to you.
 If you don't want a dog who is attached at the hip and is going to be a large part of your daily family life, then don't get a GSP.

-They are a very intelligent breed and pick up on things very quickly, however they are also independent thinkers and can have a bit of a stubborn streak on occasion, so consistency early on in their routine is an absolute must!
+They are a very intelligent breed and pick up on things very quickly, however they are also independent thinkers and can have a bit of a stubborn streak, so consistent training is an absolute must!
 They must understand the rules of the household and what is acceptable.
-They're incredibly smart, and when given an inch will take a mile and then some, so patience and consistency is key.
-With some time and effort you will have a stable, well trained and happy GSP, though keep in mind that they are a very slow maturing breed with a hilarious clownish nature, and often times stay puppies at heart for their entire lives, so a sense of humor is a must when living with them!
+They're incredibly smart, but often when given an inch will try for a mile so consistency is key.
+With some time and effort you will have a stable, well trained and happy GSP, though keep in mind that they are a very slow maturing breed with a clownish nature, and often times stay puppies at heart for their entire lives, so a sense of humour is a must when living with them.
+If they don't receive the proper amount of training and exercise, they can become destructive and/or develop other unfavourable habits.

 We highly recommend at least one puppy school or basic obedience course.